Gregor Robertson (politician): Action on homelessness and housing

 The 12th annual Homeless Count in Vancouver held in 2018 saw a 2% increase in homeless residents since the 2017 count, compared with a 16% increase between 2016 and 2017.
 Of those counted in 2018, 659 were living on the street and 1,522 were living in shelters, compared to 537 street homeless and 1,601 sheltered in 2017.
 Fifty-two per cent of those counted reported being homeless for less than a year, showing the fluidity of homelessness year over year in Vancouver, and in 2017, the Homelessness Service's Outreach Team secured 850 homes for residents who were homeless or at risk of homelessness.

+Robertson initially downplayed the role of foreign buyers in Vancouver’s housing crisis but later began lobbying Premier Christy Clark to introduce luxury and speculation taxes and to give Vancouver the authority to impose a tax on vacant homes.
+In July 2016, Clark’s government introduced Bill 28, authorizing Vancouver to impose a vacant homes tax.
+At the same time, the province announced a 15% Foreign Buyers’ Tax on residential purchases by foreign nationals and foreign-controlled corporations in Metro Vancouver, effective August 2, 2016.
+In November 2016, Robertson and the Vision Council created and approved Canada's first vacancy tax, known as the Empty Homes Tax (EHT), which placed a 1% annual tax based on a property's assessed value if a residential property was left empty for more than six months.This was an attempt to encourage both offshore and local investors to sell or rent their vacant properties.
+EHT generated $30 million for the city’s affordable housing fund in its first year and more than $194 million by 2025.
+By the time Robertson left the mayor's office in 2018, the price of a single-family home on the city's east side was $1.5 million, up from $676,000 in 2008.